Cloud Management Console Monitoring

 - From the Select Regions drop-down menu, select the region(s) in which you deployed the CloudFormation template (Configure AWS Resources, step 3).

-Selecting incorrect regions causes the authentication of Threat Stack in AWS using the IAM role for Cloud Trail to fail.
+Selecting incorrect regions causes the authentication of Distributed Cloud AIP in AWS using the IAM role for Cloud Trail to fail.
 Double-check your region selection.

 - Verify the information entered and selected on the page is accurate.

 Do not fill out the Configuration Audit section of the form, or the installation will not complete.

 - Click the Add AWS Integration button.
 The + Add AWS Integration dialog closes.
 The Integrations page displays.
 A “Account Added Successfully” message displays and the new AWS account displays in the AWS Integrations table.
 A clock icon displays in the EC2 Correlation Status column, indicating the account is authenticating with AWS.
 This process may take several minutes.

-In the Settings > Integrations tab > AWS Integrations table, in the row for the AWS account, in the EC2 Correlation Status column, a green checkmark displays.
-That checkmark confirms that Threat Stack successfully authenticated in AWS using the IAM role created for AWS.
+Go to the Distributed Cloud AIP Settings tab > Integrations tab > AWS Integrations table.
+In the row for the AWS profile, the EC2 Correlation Status column displays a green checkmark to confirm that Distributed Cloud AIP successfully authenticated in AWS using the IAM role created for AWS.

 - Get Started with CloudTrail Alerting.